-Effectiveness of a Final Year Honours Project Skills Workshop Dr John Barrow & Dr Derek Scott School of Medicine, Medical Science and Nutrition, University of Aberdeen, Scotland, UK
+Impact of a final year project skills workshop series Dr John Barrow & Dr Derek Scott School of Medicine, Medical Science and Nutrition, University of Aberdeen, Scotland, UK

 Background Skills development is crucial for any student alongside their academic development.
-Aligning with this, the Royal Society of Biology (encompassing other learned societies such as Physiological Society and Biochemical Society) has benchmark statements for skills forming a crucial part of an undergraduate degree programme.
-These benchmark statements coupled with student and staff feedback over recent years highlighting a desire for more training and practically useful skills was the driver to develop a new series of skills workshops.
-They were delivered for the first time at the end of the first term in academic year 2017-18.
+In fact, the Royal Society of Biology (encompassing other learned societies such as Physiological Society and Biochemical Society) has benchmark statements for skills as a crucial part of an undergraduate education.
+This coupled with student and staff feedback over recent years showing a desire for more training and practically useful skills was the driver to develop a new series of skills development workshops.
+These workshops focus on key skills that will aid students in their final year Honours projects.
+The sessions were delivered at the end of the first term, to prepare for starting final year Honours research projects in the second term.
 Structure of the Workshop Series Workshops were run every second day, with students separated into groups of ~40.
-Sessions were delivered in a Digitally Enhanced Learning Spaces (DELS) at the University of Aberdeen, utilising the technology to facilitate collaboration and active participation.
+Sessions were delivered in a Digitally Enhanced Learning Space (DELS) and the technology was used to facilitate collaboration and active participation.